Psychological and social effects of cancer

 THE PSYCHOSOCIAL AND SOCIOECONOMIC EFFECTS OF CANCER IN CHILDREN

-The development of cancer treatments has improved the survival rates of child cancer patients and a higher proportion of patients with childhood cancer now reach maturity than was the case earlier.
+The development of cancer treatments has improved the survival rates of childhood cancer patients and a higher proportion of patients with childhood cancer now reach maturity than was the case earlier.
 However, delayed health problems related to treatments for cancer in childhood have come into focus.
-This study mainly looks at somatic long-term effects.
+The Nordic collaborative study on Adult Life after Childhood cancer in Scandinavia, ALiCCS mainly looked at somatic long-term effects.

-The aim is to detect delayed psychosocial and socioeconomic effects experienced by cancer patients.
-We seek to identify those patients who are at the greatest risk of facing psychosocial challenges and who are thus at high risk of social exclusion.
-The study focuses on education and employment after cancer, the establishment of a family (finding a spouse, marrying and divorcing, childbearing, infertility), ability to carry out military service (army attendance and classification), mental illness (diagnoses), risk behaviours (criminal offences, suicides) and the need for various social benefits or other aid.
+The new project, SALiCCS (Socioeconomic Consequences in Adult Life after Childhood Cancer in Scandinavia), aims is to detect delayed psychosocial and socioeconomic effects experienced by former cancer patients.
+In this study, the collaborative partners are Finland, Denmark and Sweden.
+In this study, we seek to identify those patients who are at the greatest risk of facing psychosocial challenges in later life and who will be at high risk of social exclusion.
+The study focus is on education and employment after cancer, the establishment of a family (finding a spouse, marrying and divorcing, childbearing, infertility), ability to carry out military service (army attendance and classification), mental illness (diagnoses), risk behaviours (criminal offences, suicides) and the need for various social benefits or other aid.
+In some of these, the data will be limited to that of Finland alone due to confidentiality rules.

 The research data encompasses all patients under the age of 20 years diagnosed with cancer in Finland from 1970 to 2012 (approximately 8 500 persons).
 Five healthy population-based control subjects of similar age and sex have been extracted for each cancer patient from the Population Register.
-Additionally, patients’ siblings are being sought as a second control group.
-The children of cancer patients, the children of control subjects and of siblings, as well as information on the relocations, marital status and its changes and mortality data are also being sought from the Population Register.
-The data generated are directly linked to the health records and also KELA data on medical reimbursements, pensions data and social benefits provision.
-These data are analysed in the Remote Access Environment of Statistics Finland without identifiers.
+Additionally, patients’ siblings are a second control group.
+The children of cancer patients, the children of control subjects and of siblings, as well as information on the residential history, marital status and its changes and mortality data are retrieved.
+The data will be linked to the health records and KELA on medical reimbursements, pensions data and social benefits provision.
+All data are analysed in the Remote Access Environment of Statistics Finland without identifiers.

 Most important publications:

-Research team: Matti Rantanen, Janne Pitkäniemi, Anniina Tolkkinen, Liisa Korhonen, Tiina Hakanen, Sirpa Heinävaara, Johanna Melin, Viivi Seppänen
+Research team: Anniina Tolkkinen, Johanna Melin, Janne Pitkäniemi, Liisa Korhonen, Tiina Hakanen, Sirpa Heinävaara, Viivi Seppänen

 Funding: Cancer Foundation of Finland grant, NordForsk grant